kmprasanth85/fetchapi/README.md

 ```

-While runng this command you can fetch all the details of that mac address.
+While running this command you can fetch all the details of that mac address.